Kaiser ready to take on county hospitals

 “With the gaps that we have, two months is not something that we can afford,” he said.

 Maui has had an “extremely difficult time” covering orthopedic and gastroenterologist calls over the past five years, but that will soon change, Ulin said.
-Two orthopedic surgeons will be on board July 1 with neurological surgeons to follow.
+Two orthopedic surgeons will be on board July 1 with additional neurology services to follow.

 “Orthopedics will always be covered on Maui,” he said.
 “I can’t promise every surgery will be done on Maui, but most could be done.”